 For me, Seychelles is a place to flop and drop.
-An archipelago of 115 mostly uninhabited Indian Ocean islands south of the equator, it’s a six star destination, which offers barefoot luxury on some of the worlds’ most spectacular white sand beaches.
+An archipelago of 115 mostly uninhabited Indian Ocean islands south of the equator, Seychelles holiday destination is six star luxury, which offers barefoot luxury on some of the worlds’ most spectacular white sand beaches.

 It is also home to some of the most luxurious private island resorts, including North Island, where Prince William took Kate on honeymoon.
 It is perfect for couples and honeymooners (Four Seasons on Desroches also offer babymoon packages) and multigenerational families who want peace and quiet and a restful ‘back to nature’ experience.